Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 That's where Infrastructure as Code comes in.
 Instead of manually setting up everything, you write down instructions in the form of code using any one of the programming languages.
 This code tells computers how to create and configure all the necessary parts of the IT infrastructure.

-Instead of someone spending hours clicking buttons and typing commands, you will simply write the code using a programming language like YAML or JSON.
+Instead of spending hours clicking buttons and typing commands, you simply write configuration files using formats like YAML or JSON.

 Now you will be thinking about what this YAML or JSON is exactly.
 I will explain what exactly YAML or JSON means in short.
 So, you will get a clear idea about this YAML or JSON.